NRL22 FAQ for 2023 Season

 What is the format of NRL22?

-NRL22 is a way for every participating club in the country to participate and engage with each other every single month.
-All that is required is 100 yards, the NRL22 monthly course of fire, the NRL22 standard target package, and the standard barricade list.
-The local monthly shoots will take place from June 2019 until February 2020.
-The local monthlies will qualify shooters for NRL22 National Championships in Tennessee in May of 2020!
-There will be a local monthly for fun, prizes and practice in March and April of 2020.
-The 2020 / 2021 season will start in June of 2022.
+NRL22 is a way for every participating club in the country to participate and compete with each other every single month.
+All that is required is 100 yards, the NRL22 monthly course of fire, the 2023 NRL22 Standard Target Package, and the 2023 Standard Barricade List.
+The local monthly shoots will take place from June 2022 until April 2023.
+The local monthlies will qualify shooters for NRL22 National Championships in July of 2023!
+There will be a local monthly for fun, prizes and practice in May of 2023.
+The 2023 season will start in June of 2022.
 To be eligible for the NRL22 National Championship a competitor must be a current NRL22 member.

 What does a club need to do to be involved?

 First off, we use the term club loosely.
 NRL22 is designed to be as inclusive and cost efficient as possible.
 Therefore, any organization may participate.
 Whether it is a group of 5 friends with a large piece of property, or an established rifle club with 50+ members, all are welcome.
 Having said that, what is required for the club to participate is to Register the club, provide a 1-time, season-long activation payment of $20 to NRL22 to have a webpage created, obtain the 2023 NRL22 standard target package, barricade list, and utilize the provided monthly course of fire.
-When your club is done with the match, submit your score’s along with a flat fee of $30 to NRL22 to be included in the point’s race, prizes and view your club with the rest of the country.
+When your club is done with the match, submit your score’s along with a flat fee of $35 to NRL22 to be included in the leaderboard, prizes, and see your club with the rest of the country.

 What is the monthly course of fire?